How to Pay Your Tax Bill

 Installment Payment Plan

 The Department is willing to work with taxpayers who are unable to pay their tax bills.
+Research and compare your options.
+A loan with your bank or another financial institution may offer lower interest rates and may allow you to avoid additional penalties and interest.
 Taxpayers who need additional time to pay their liability fully may request an installment payment plan in two ways:

-- For sales and use tax, tobacco tax, professional privilege tax, and liquor by the drink tax liabilities, taxpayers may log into their Tennessee Taxpayer Access Point (TNTAP) account and request an installment payment plan.
+- Taxpayers may log into their Tennessee Taxpayer Access Point (TNTAP) account and request an installment payment plan.
 TNTAP will immediately indicate to the taxpayer if they qualify for an online payment plan.
 At a minimum the taxpayer must: